digitallawyer/openlegaldictionary/_definitions/absolute.md

 ---
 title: Absolute
 permalink: "/definitions/absolute.html"
-body: Unconditional; complete and perfect ln itself, wlthout relation to, or dependence on, other things or persons,—as an absolute right; without condition, excep-tion, restriction, qualification, or limitation, —as an absolute conveyance, an absolute estate ; final, peremptory,—as an absolute rule.
+body: Unconditional; complete and perfect in itself, wlthout relation to, or dependence on, other things or persons,—as an absolute right; without condition, excep-tion, restriction, qualification, or limitation, —as an absolute conveyance, an absolute estate ; final, peremptory,—as an absolute rule.
 People v.
 Ferry, 84 Cal.
 31, 24